This article is in loving memory of my beloved soulmate, whose wisdom, insight, and life lessons I will cherish until the end of my days.

 If your answer to those questions is yes, then you already have your bigger answer.
 Once you connect with someone on this planet, you are connected forever.
-Love is more than an emotional response hardwired into our physical brains... true love transcends all things physical and is what sustains us through our incredible journeys ... with or without our loved ones.
+Love is more than an emotional response hardwired into our physical brains.
+True love transcends all things physical and is what sustains us through our incredible journeys, with or without our loved ones.
 It is the essence of our lives.
 It is what makes us tick, and we would all die without it.

 "Yeah, but how do I put one foot in front of the other on a day-to-day basis?
 I mean, this is SO hard for me.
-How in heck am I supposed to 'carry on'?
+How in the heck am I supposed to 'carry on'?
 The love of my life is no longer with me!
 Don't you get that?"

 Yes, I truly do get that.
 What's the point of going through the motions each and every day if our loved ones are no longer here to share it with us?
 I mean, it's a pretty empty life, right?
 All we want to do is speed up our own demise so that we can be with them.
-Yes, let's pull out that cask of wine or case of beer and live the rest of our lives regretting the things that we never had any control of to begin with.
+Yes, let's pull out that cask of wine or case of beer and live the rest of our lives regretting the things that we never had any control of, to begin with.

 That type of thinking is okay for a while, but only for a very little while.
-And I do believe that anyone who has lost someone dear to them is entitled to their meltdowns ... so long as those moments/hours/days of sheer agony and despair don't transform into an entire lifetime of grief.
+And I do believe that anyone who has lost someone dear to them is entitled to their meltdowns, so long as those moments/hours/days of sheer agony and despair don't transform into an entire lifetime of grief.

 At the end of the day, after we have cried our eyes out and damned our wretched lives enough times, we have to start thinking about our own contribution to this planet and what that means to us.
 We have to come to grips with whether or not our day-to-day existence means anything to anybody.

 Do you have a son or daughter you've become estranged from?
 When was the last time you called your elderly father or mother?
-Did you make someone else smile because of your sense of humour?
-Did you joke with a co-worker, friend, or a stranger on the subway?
+Did you make someone else smile because of your sense of humor?
+Did you joke with a co-worker, friend, or stranger on the subway?
 What did you do today to contribute to the life of another human being?
 Are you aware that whatever small token of kindness (without any hidden agenda) you extend to another person is also helping to fortify their soul during their own tough journey through this sometimes brutal and perplexing life we all lead?